Interpretable Meta-Measure for Model Performance: Abstract

 \section{Abstract}

-Measures for evaluation of model performance play an important role in Machine Learning.
-However, the most common performance measures share several limitations.
-The difference in performance for two models has no probabilistic interpretation and there is no reference point to indicate whether they represent a~significant improvement.
-What is more, it makes no sense to compare such differences between data sets.
-In this article, we introduce a~new meta-measure for performance assessment named Elo-based Predictive Power (EPP).
-The differences in EPP scores have probabilistic interpretation and can be directly compared between data sets.
-We prove the mathematical properties of EPP and support them with empirical results of a~large scale benchmark on 30 classification data sets.
-Finally, we show applications of EPP to the selected meta-learning problems and challenges beyond ML benchmarks.
+Benchmarks for the evaluation of model performance play an important role in machine learning.
+However, there is no established way to describe and create new benchmarks.
+What is more, the most common benchmarks use performance measures that share several limitations.
+For example, the difference in performance for two models has no probabilistic interpretation, there is no reference point to indicate whether they represent a~significant improvement, and it makes no sense to compare such differences between data sets.
+We introduce a~new meta-score assessment named Elo-based Predictive Power (EPP) that is built on top of other performance measures and allows for interpretable comparisons of models.
+The differences in EPP scores have a probabilistic interpretation and can be directly compared between data sets, furthermore, the logistic regression-based design allows for an assessment of ranking fitness based on a deviance statistic.
+We prove the mathematical properties of EPP and support them with empirical results of a~large scale benchmark on 30 classification data sets and a real-world benchmark for visual data.
+Additionally, we propose a Unified Benchmark Ontology that is used to give a uniform description of benchmarks.